Demo 2: Differentiability#

 init_printing()

 When it comes to Python/CAS and differentiability, we face the same difficulties as with continuity.
 Python/CAS is not very suitable for proving differentiability.
-It can, however, be a powerful tool once differentiability is proven/assumed.
-In this demo we will show how CAS/python can be used when working with differentiable functions.
+It is, however, a powerful tool once differentiability is established.
+In this demo we will show how Python can be of great use in work with differentiable functions.

-Vector functions of multiple variables are defined by def 1.3.1 and can be writen as
+Vector functions of multiple variables as defined in the textbook can be written as

-I SymPy vector functions can be constructed using Matrix-objects or callable functions:
+In Sympy, vector functions can be constructed using the Matrix object:

 x1, x2, x3 = symbols('x1:4')